leonsilicon/latex-workflow/readme.md

 lualatex-py --output-directory=out doc.tex
 ```

-If you're using VSCode LaTeX Workshop, add the following to your config:
+If you're using VSCode LaTeX Workshop, add the following to your `settings.json` file:

 ```jsonc
 {